tripplea-sg/mysqlsh/validate_password/Readme.md

 To install the PASSWORD VALIDATION plugin on single database and MySQL InnoDB Cluster / Group Replication

                 mysqlsh > validate_password.installPlugin()

+                If InnoDB Cluster / Group Replication, VALIDATE_PASSWORD plugin will be INSTALLED AUTOMATICALLY on ALL NODES

 To set PASSWORD VALIDATION policies on single database and MySQL InnoDB Cluster / Group Replication

+                mysqlsh > validate_password.setPolicy()

+                If InnoDB Cluster / Group Replication, VALIDATE_PASSWORD_* SYSTEM VARIABLES will be SET AUTOMATICALLY on ALL NODES

+On a SOURCE-REPLICA environment, the PASSWORD VALIDATION plugin has to be installed on both, separately

+            1, On SOURCE

+                mysqlsh > validate_password.installPlugin()

+            2. On REPLICA

+                mysqlsh > validate_password.installPlugin()

+On a SOURCE-REPLICA environment, set PASSWORD VALIDATION policy has to be executed on both, separately

+            1. On SOURCE

+                mysqlsh > validate_password.setPolicy()

+            2. On REPLICA

                 mysqlsh > validate_password.setPolicy()